Spyderisk/ontopublish/scripts/ontoprepare.md

 The versioning is meaningful, following the [Semantic Versioning](https://semver.org/) scheme.
 We imagine that changes to an ontology's semantics which break existing, downstream usage, constitute a major change; modifications which add new semantics but don't break existing usage constitute a minor change; and fixes like typos in human-readable RDF/S labels/comments constitute patch-level changes.
 The script supports incrementing these individually.

+The other assumption that we make about versioning is that when incrementing a major or minor version, the lower-level components are reset to 0.
+This would mean that if the major version of 10.2.99 was incremented, we would end up with 11.0.0.
+Semantic versioning also supports extra version information after the patch-level numeric identifier, e.g. rc1, and if we extended our scheme to support that, we might reset that too when incrementing the patch version.

 ## In practice

-The script generates an initial `.htaccess` file which will receive requests at the top-level (`ns/<ontology-base-name>`) with the requisite content-type headers, for the various serialisations.
+The script generates an initial `.htaccess` file.
+This file will sit at the same level as the ontologies (e.g. under `ns/.htaccess` for ontologies like `ns/beam`, `ns/core`).
+This rewrites requests at the top-level (`ns/<ontology-base-name>`), given the requisite content-type headers, to lead to the various serialisations.

 The rules are that with `text/html`, the human-readable documentation is returned at `index.html`.
 That's what happens when we use a web browser.
 The other requests (e.g. `application/n-triples`) point to the right serialisation.